thefutureseer/express-way/README.md

     A middleware that serves static files, such as images, stylesheets, and JavaScript files.

 -   Session:
     Express.js does not have built-in session management, but it provides a way to use middleware to handle sessions.
-There are many third-party middleware available, such as express-session, that can be used to add session management to an Express application allowing you to store data across multiple requests from a single client.
+There are many third-party middleware available, such as *express-session* , that can be used to add session management to an Express application allowing you to store data across multiple requests from a single client.

 -   Error handler:
     A middleware that provides custom error handling, allowing you to specify how your application should respond to errors.